AustinZuniga/DFA-implemented-python/README.md

-# DFA-implemented-python
+# DFA-generator-and-converter-python

-## Deterministic Finite Automaton Generator Python
+## Deterministic Finite Automaton Generator and converter Python
->  a python program that creates a DFA machine (5-tuple),generates set of language and checks if the generated language is accepted by the created DFA machine. <br /><br />
+>  a python program that creates a DFA machine (5-tuple),generates set of language and checks if the generated language is accepted by the created DFA machine and converts Regular Expression to DFA. <br /><br />

 A deterministic finite automaton M is a 5-tuple, ( Q , Σ , δ , q0 , F ) consisting of<br />